 No business can afford to avoid online marketing.
-And now, new tools make digital marketing more accessible than it ever was before.
-For many businesses, the suite of tools that works is Google Ads.
+And now, new tools make digital marketing more accessible than before.
+But unfortunately, for many companies, the suite of tools that works is Google Ads.

 In 2020, Google Ads brought in $37.1 billion across the platform.
 Why do so many businesses use it?
 Because it works.